KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/introduction-to-smart-chain-documentation.md

 The Smart Chain API section contains all available API commands for a default Smart Chain daemon.

 These API commands can also be called Remote Procedure Calls, or RPCs.
-However, we do not use this term in the technical documentation for readability purposes.
+However, we avoid this term in the technical documentation for readability purposes.

-The API section does not include commands that are unique to Fluidity modules, as Fluidity modules are not active by default on a Smart Chain daemon.
-Please see the Fluidity section for further information.
+The API section does not include commands that are unique to Antara modules, as Antara modules are not active by default on a Smart Chain daemon.
+Please see the Antara section for further information.